How to Win a Credit Card Dispute So You Come Out on Top

 You want to be sure that your letter reaches the creditor within 60 days after the initial bill listing the error was mailed to you.
 To make sure your complaint doesn’t get lost in the mail, certify it when you send it off and pay for a return receipt to make sure the creditor has received it.
 Be sure to include copies of any documents that might support your position.

-3. Wait for a timely response
+3. Waiting for a Response

 The creditor has to acknowledge your complaint formally, in writing, within 30 days of receiving it (unless the bill has been corrected within that time).
 The dispute must be resolved within two billing cycles -- not more than 90 days -- after the creditor has received your letter.
 If the creditor fails to respond within the 90-day limit, it forfeits the disputed amount and any related financial charges you might owe up to $50.

-4. In the case of an investigation
+4. In Case of an Investigation

 You can withhold payment on the disputed amount during an investigation -- but must pay off any other part of the bill not in dispute.
 The creditor cannot take legal action to collect the disputed amount during the investigation period, may not threaten your credit rating, or report you as delinquent.
 It can, however, report that you are challenging the bill.
 Your account cannot be closed or restricted during the investigation period, but the disputed amount can be applied against your credit limit.